Frequently Asked questions

 A: The fish food spreader we’d historically used actually isn’t required – there is enough naturally-occuring food in the pond to feed all the fish in there.
 Keeping them used to foraging for their own food makes them more likely to strike at your hook.

-Q: What months of the year is the fish pond open for use?
+Q: What months of the year is the Fish Pond open for use?

-A: The fish pond is opened for member use after the ice clears off (typically in April) until October 1.
+A: The Fish Pond is opened for member use after the ice clears off (typically in April) until October 1.

 During colder months, the Fish Pond aerator causes thin and unsafe ice on the pond surface.
 For safety, we close the pond for use from October 1 until ice breakup the following spring.